SaxionMechatronics/smartnav-dataset/docs/deployment.md

 Next, let us go through the parameters than are important for the back-end of FASTLIO.
 A very common parameter set used in almost any open-source SLAM that used IMU data as input, you need to specify IMU noise characteristics (here they are named `acc_cov`, `gyr_cov`, `b_acc_cov`, and `b_gyr_cov`).
 As mentioned for VINS-Fusion case, this step can be done through **Allan-Variance** IMU calibration tools but we omit that and use some generic parameters that is applicable in most commercial sensors.
 If you have a special more accurate sensor you can provide these parameters yourself.

-The FASTLIO algorithm keeps a portion of the map being generated (local map) in the memory and constanly compares newly measured pointclouds to this local map in order to estimate relative motion.
-Two variables control the way the local map is being maintaned.
+The FASTLIO algorithm keeps a portion of the map being generated (local map) in the memory and constantly compares newly measured pointclouds to this local map in order to estimate relative motion.
+Two variables control the way the local map is being maintained.
 The variable `cube_side_length` determines the size of the local map, while the the variable `det_range` sets how close to the local map border should the robot get in order to update (move) the local map bounding box.
 It should be intuitive that for small indoor areas you better have a smaller value and for outdoor, you should go for larger values.

 ```yaml
 acc_cov: 0.1